 Take Hurston’s magnum opus, Their Eyes Are Watching God (1937) – Hurston’s masterpiece follows Janie Crawford through three marriages and a journey of self-actualization.
 It is widely celebrated as one of the most defining and influential novels in African American literature.
 Like Oscar Wilde’s classic novel, The Picture of Dorian Gray, it is largely biographical in an idealized sense of the word, however, because Hurston is driven by iconoclasm and truth she did not fall into the Cultural Marxist abyss of pushing a lowkey Communist or Socialist agenda on Black American society in the 1920s and 30s.
 She was above petty politics and allowed the truth of her Art to order her steps and to set her goals.
 Thus, “Their Eyes Were Watching God,” is a foundational text in 20th-century literature.
 It is celebrated for centering an independent Black woman’s voice and using rich, authentic African American vernacular.
 [1, 2

-*N.B.: Mural of Famous Literary Figures including a painting of Zora Neal Hurston (the only Black person delineated) at a Starbucks Coffee Shop at Barnes & Noble Bookstores nationwide.
+*N.B.: Mural of Famous Literary Figures including a painting of Zora Neal Hurston (the only Black person delineated) at a Starbucks Coffee Shops that are affiliated with Barnes & Noble Bookstores nationwide.

 *